Metabolic dysfunction–associated steatotic liver disease: Pathophysiology

 The primary characteristic of MASLD is the accumulation of lipids in the liver, largely in the form of triglycerides.
 However, the mechanisms by which triglycerides accumulate and the reasons that accumulation can lead to liver dysfunction are complex and incompletely understood.
 MASLD can include steatosis along with varied signs of liver injury: either lobular or portal inflammation (a form of liver injury) or ballooning degeneration.
 Similarly, MASH can include histological features such as portal inflammation, polymorphonuclear cell infiltrates, Mallory bodies, apoptotic bodies, clear vacuolated nuclei, microvesicular steatosis, megamitochondria, and perisinusoidal fibrosis.
 Hepatocyte death via apoptosis or necroptosis is increased in MASH compared with simple steatosis, and inflammation is a hallmark of MASH.
 The degree of inflammation can be correlated to the number of inflammatory foci.
-Various definitions exist for an inflammatory focus, but one defines it as the presence of more than four mononuclear cells in close proximity inside the hepatic parenchyma.
+Various definitions exist for an inflammatory focus, but one defines it as the presence of more than four mononuclear cells in proximity within the hepatic parenchyma.

 One debated mechanism proposes that hepatic steatosis progresses to steatosis with inflammation following some further injury, or second hit.
 Oxidative stress, hormonal imbalances, and mitochondrial abnormalities are potential causes of this "second hit" phenomenon.
 A further nutrigenomics model named multiple hit extends the second hit model, suggesting that multiple disease biomarkers and factors such as genes and nutrition influence MASLD and MASH progression.
 This model attempts to use these factors to predict the impact of lifestyle changes and genetics for the evolution of the MASLD pathology.
 Many researchers describe MASLD as a multisystem disease, as it impacts and is influenced by organs and regulatory pathways other than the liver.

 The accumulation of senescent cells in the liver is seen in persons with MASLD.
 In mice, liver senescent hepatocytes result in increased liver fat deposition.
 Treatment of MASLD mice with senolytic agents has been shown to reduce hepatic steatosis.

 Based on gene knockout studies in murine models, it has been suggested that, among many other pathogenic factors, TGF beta signals may be crucially involved in promoting the progression of MASH.

 Fructose consumption

 Non-alcoholic and alcoholic fatty liver disease share similar histological features, which suggests that they might share common pathogenic pathways.
-Fructose can cause liver inflammation and addiction similarly to ethanol by using similar metabolic pathways, unlike glucose.
-Therefore, some researchers argue that non-alcoholic and alcoholic fatty liver diseases are more alike than previously thought.
-Furthermore, high fructose consumption promotes fat accumulation in the liver by stimulating de novo lipogenesis in the liver and reducing the beta-oxidation of fat.
+In laboratory research, high fructose levels promote fat accumulation in the liver by stimulating de novo lipogenesis and reducing the beta-oxidation of fat.
 Unlike the sugar glucose, the enzyme fructokinase rapidly metabolizes fructose.
 This leads to a decreased level of intracellular adenosine triphosphate (ATP).
 The decrease in ATP increases oxidative stress and impairments in proper protein synthesis and mitochondrial function in the liver.